 Training, qualifications & experience

 I have been a counsellor for 15 years, a life coach for 17 years, a counselling supervisor for 11 years.
 I have also been a group facilitator and trainer on personal development courses.

 I am a member of the British Association for Counselling and Psychotherapy and my core training is a BACP accredited post grad diploma in Counselling and Psychotherapy from University of East London.
 I also work according to the BACP code of ethics.
 I have trained to be a superviser for other counsellors on a person centred supervisers training run by Temenos.
 I have also trained additionally in Art Therapy, Working with the Inner Child, Group Therapy, Mindfulness, Neuro Linguistic Programming, Babette Rothchild’s approach to Working with Trauma, and Christine Padesky’s Cognitive Behaviour Therapy training.

 My experience in counselling has included working in university and college services providing counselling for students.
 I have also been a counsellor in a bereavement service, an alcohol service, a GP referral service and a school.
 I have worked with a wide range of people; of all ages, students, people working in corporate settings, artists, teachers, unemployed people, people from different ethnic backgrounds and from other countries, gay men and lesbians and people with disabilities.

-Additionally I work at SANE where I train and supervise volunteers who provide emotional support and information to people affected by mental illness; an important part of this role is to understand the impact of mental illness and the ways it is responded to in the health service and within society.
+Additionally until 2016 I worked at SANE where I trained and supervised volunteers who provided emotional support and information to people affected by mental illness; an important part of this role was to understand the impact of mental illness and the ways it is responded to in the health service and within society.